What Not To Do During Implantation?

 hCG is what a pregnancy test measures to determine a pregnancy, so this is key.
 You want to wait until the first day of your missed period (about 15 DPO) to make sure you don’t get a false negative

-There are some sensitive tests that claim to give you positive results around 10-11 DPO, but there is a chance of getting a false-negative result.
+Some sensitive tests claim to give you positive results around 10-11 DPO, but there is a chance of getting a false-negative result.
 That’s because it typically takes between 14-15 DPO for your hCG levels to reach the minimum of 25 mIU/mL to get the positive result.

 Here’s what not to do during the two-week wait.